 You can take simple steps to increase your chances of producing healthy sperm.
 For example:

-- Eat plenty of fruits and vegetables.
-These foods are rich in antioxidants, which may help improve sperm health.
+- Eat a healthy diet.
+Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve sperm health.

 - Manage stress.
-Stress may interfere with certain hormones needed to produce sperm.
-Stress can also decrease sexual function.
+Stress can decrease sexual function and interfere with the hormones needed to produce sperm.

 Sperm can be especially vulnerable to environmental factors, such as exposure to excessive heat or toxic chemicals.
 To protect your fertility:

-- Limit alcohol.
+- Limit the amount of alcohol you drink.
 Heavy drinking can reduce the quality and quantity of sperm.
-If you choose to drink alcohol, limit yourself to no more than one or two drinks a day.
+If you choose to drink alcohol, do so only in moderation.